 Blaze Advertising (WPP)

-PwC, a leading professional services firm, wanted to attract more diverse talent to apply for their graduate and vacation program, rather than only traditional accountancy students.
-In particular, STEM (Science, Technology, Engineering, Mathematics) students and also increase PwC’s appeal to female candidates.
+PwC, a prominent professional services firm, aimed to broaden the pool of applicants for their graduate and vacation program beyond traditional accounting students.
+They sought to attract STEM (Science, Technology, Engineering, Mathematics) students and enhance their appeal to female candidates.

-Our research revealed that when communicating with Millennials they want to be engaged with experiences rather listening to passive dialogue.
+Our research revealed that when communicating with Millennials they preferred to be engaged with experiences rather than listening to passive dialogue.
 Therefore our approach was to create an interactive event that would place them in the centre of the experience.

-Canvas Career Jam was devised as a two day, immersive event that gave students in Sydney and Melbourne the opportunity to interact and get to know PwC.
-At the same time, they’d get the opportunity to learn how their passions and skills might align with PwC and kickstart their careers.
+Canvas Career Jam was conceived as a two-day immersive event, connecting students in Sydney and Melbourne with PwC.
+This experience not only introduced them to the company but also helped them discover how their passions and skills could align with PwC to kickstart their careers.

-While having to adhere to strict global brand guidelines in terms of colour and font choice, we created the name and identity – a vibrant living brand that could flexibly transform into a variety of patterns representing diversity and opportunities at PwC (people, career options and experience).
+While having to adhere to strict global brand guidelines in terms of colour and font choice, we created the name and identity – a vibrant living brand that could flexibly transform into a variety of patterns representing diversity and opportunities at PwC.
 The multi-faceted graphic expression ensured relevance to both male and female audiences.